Lithuania in the Eurovision Song Contest 2015: "Eurovizijos" dainų konkurso nacionalinė atranka

 "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2015.
 The competition involved an eight-week-long process that commenced on 3 January 2015 and concluded with a winning song on 14 February 2015 and a winning artist on 21 February 2015.
 The eight shows took place at the LRT studios in Vilnius and were hosted by Simona Nainė and Arūnas Valinskas.
-The shows were broadcast on LRT televizija, LRT Lituanica and LRT Radijas as well as online via the broadcaster's website lrt.lt.
+Audrius Giržadas replaced Valinskas as a host during the fourth show.
+The shows were broadcast on LRT televizija, LRT Lituanica, and LRT Radijas, as well as online via the broadcaster's website lrt.lt.